 - Iron-on velcro

-1) The key to making a large lumbar pillow the easy way is to buy a table runner that is double-sided (two pieces of fabric sewn together).
+The key to making a large lumbar pillow the easy way is starting with a table runner that is double-sided (two pieces of fabric sewn together).
 Open one end of your table runner about 4-6 inches.
 Snip the seams carefully with a seam ripper or scissors.
-The hole just needs to be large enough to jam your hand full of polyfill into it!
+The hole should just be large enough to jam your hand full of polyfill into it!

-2) Stuff your table runner with polyfill.
+Stuff your table runner with polyfill.
 This is about as simple as a DIY gets, and so easy for kids to do with minimal supervision!
 We used two bags of polyfill because I wanted our pillow really full, but you can use as much or as little as you want.
 Add polyfill until you like the firmness of your pillow!

-3) Once the runner is filled to your liking, close the seam that you opened up to stuff your pillow.
+Once the runner is filled to your liking, close the seam that you opened up to stuff your pillow.
 If you don't want to sew (or can't!) you can use iron-on hem tape or self-adhesive velcro to close it.
 I hand-stitched mine closed with green thread first and then did my best to match the pink blanket stitching.
 It's not perfect, but it's good enough!

-1) Choose another runner that is double layered.
-Open the seam of the layers at one end with a seam ripper.
+Choose another runner that is double-layered.
+Open the seam of the two layers at one end all the way across with a seam ripper to create a pillowcase.

-2) Attach iron-on velcro on the open end.
+Attach iron-on velcro on the open end.
 This will allow you to close it easily.
 Then slip the new cover on your DIY lumbar pillow and enjoy!

 That is it!
 This DIY lumbar pillow is such a simple project that creates an awesome end result.
 Doesn't it look amazing?
-Let your imagination go wild and make yourself as many covers as you want!
-My favorite part about the whole project is that it is so simple to switch them up depending on your mood or for the seasons.
+Let your imagination go wild and make as many covers as you want!
+My favorite part about the whole project is that it is so simple to switch them up depending on your mood or the season.

 And if you want exclusive content and behind-the-scenes sneak peeks, be sure to subscribe before you head out!